-When it’s that time of year to say thank you to teachers, coaches, Veterans, and the service people who make our days, a gift card for something simple and small like coffee or donuts is usually a crowd-pleasing go-to.
-If you want to put a personal spin on the generic gift card, try one of these ways to make your own holder by Gift Card Girlfriend at GiftCards.com.
+It's always a good time to thank teachers, coaches, Veterans, and the service people who make our days.
+A gift card for a well-deserved treat like coffee drinks or donuts is a no-brainer.
+Even better–opt for a card from a local shop to support while saying thanks!
+If you want to put a personal spin on the usual gift card, try one of these ways to make your own holder by Gift Card Girlfriend at GiftCards.com.

 8. Calendars, Notepads, and Puzzles, Oh My!

 Thanks to memory-capturing companies like Shutterfly, Minted, and Artifact Uprising (and their frequent discounts or free gift promotions), there are opportunities throughout the year to make a little notepad, calendar, or other personalized tokens of appreciation—like a puzzle, ornament, placemat, tote bag, magnet, just about anything!
 You can stow these away for when a little more than saying “thank you” is needed.

 9. Write That Note

 As fun as it is to get creative, at the end of the day, a handwritten note does go far—both in terms of its appreciated recipient and instilling in our kids the practice and patience of expressing gratitude.
 A sentence or two from the heart speaks volumes.
 As one Red Tricycle Spoke Contributor recently wrote, “For me, receiving a thank you note really feels just like I am being given a gift; wrapped in paper and tied with a zip code and a stamp on top!”
 Fellow Spoke Contributor Vlasta Hillger also has some great tips for helping little ones tackle more than one note at a time.